by Peta Owens-Liston

 Over Holiday’s 46 years in action, their safety record has remained in excellent standing with the state.
 “We’ve had no significant guide-related accidents,” says Gaylord, who for the past 30 years has largely been responsible for all the “systems” Holiday has put in place as a safety net if things do go wrong.
 “We approach risk management and safety from the perspective of prevention and not as a reactionary thing.”

-Prevention can look as simple as not allowing rock climbing from camps or kayaking in certain areas of the river to severe allergy reactions or addressing guests’ pre-existing conditions that may flare up.
-“Some of our guides are Wilderness EMTs or have also received Outdoor Emergency Care (OEC) certification as ski patrollers, so they bring additional training with them onto the river,” adds Finnigan.
+Prevention can look as simple as not allowing rock climbing from camps, or kayaking in certain areas of the river.
+To severe allergy reactions or addressing guests’ pre-existing conditions that may flare up.
+“Some of our guides are Wilderness EMTs or have also received Outdoor Emergency Care (OEC) certification as ski patrollers.
+They bring additional training with them onto the river,” adds Finnigan.